 Detection systems are a critical component when designing your fire protection system.
 They identify the precursors of a thermal runaway and take steps to mitigate the danger.
 This line of defense looks for temperature spikes, off-gassing from battery cells, evidence of smoke, and open flames.
 Traditional smoke detectors, heat detectors, thermal imaging flame detectors, and gas detectors each play an important part in any early-warning detection system; they can activate power shutoffs, trigger alarms, vent gas-filled spaces, and notify fire protection services.

 Finally, it is key to invest in a well-designed ESS fire system that takes into account the specific needs and challenges of your site, as well as the level of risk you're willing to accept.
 Make sure the choice you make offers a quick response time, limits fire spread, and prevents re-ignition.

 Li-ion batteries are an important asset in current and future energy generation methods.
 When used and stored within safe parameters, they're a powerful tool that helps us move away from climate-damaging technologies.
 As always, power generation carries significant risk, and even the most well-maintained Li-ion batteries can become fire hazards.
 To minimize this risk, facilities should install aerosol fire suppression systems suitable for extinguishing Li-ion ESS fires.

 Toronto-based company Control Fire Systems has been designing high quality fire suppression solutions for nearly half a century.
 Experienced technicians assess your risk, apply NFPA 855 Code directives, and use their technical and design experience to create an effective battery storage fire suppression system tailored to your needs.

-Contact our Control Fire Systems specialists to help you design an energy storage fire suppression system that minimizes asset loss and damage to your facility.
+Contact our Control Fire Systems specialists to help you design fire suppression system that minimizes asset loss and damage to your facility.